The Importance of a Bequest Through a Will or Trust

-We hope that you will consider the your parish or the diocese in your will as a thanksgiving for what God and the Church have meant in your life.
-A gift to an Endowment Fund becomes a permanent part of the endowment and will support the parish in the years to come.
-At anticipated rates of return, a $10,000 gift to the Endowment could grant in excess of $16,000 in support of the parish or diocese over 25 years.
-In addition, the principal portion of the bequest could be worth over $16,000 at that time.
+We hope that you will consider the your parish or the diocese in your will or trust as a thanksgiving for what God and the Church have meant in your life.
+A gift to an endowment fund becomes a permanent part of the endowment and will support the parish in the years to come.

-When you put your church in your will, you raise it to the level of “family”.
+When you put your church in your will or trust, you raise it to the level of “family.”

-I you have any questions about a will or other forms of Planned Giving please contact our Executive Director, Jill Heller, at (262) 902-5901 or by email at firstname.lastname@example.org.
+If you have any questions about a will, trust, or other forms of planned giving please contact our Executive Director, Jill Heller, at (262) 902-5901, or by email at firstname.lastname@example.org.